Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 Georgia Southern Stats and Trends

-- In Georgia Southern's nine games this season, it has three wins against the spread.

-- The Eagles have been underdogs by 2.5 points or more seven times this season and have covered the spread twice.
+- This season, the Eagles have just two ATS wins in seven games as an underdog of 2.5 points or more.

-- Georgia Southern's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- Georgia Southern's games this year have eclipsed the over/under four times in eight opportunities (50%).

-- Georgia Southern is 2-1 against the spread and 2-2 overall when the team amasses more than 424.8 yards.
+- When Georgia Southern picks up over 424.8 yards, the team is 2-1 against the spread and 2-2 overall.

-- This season the Eagles have turned the ball over 13 times, two more than the Bobcats' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.